 I now offer private sessions for the transformation of your garden or household, based on permaculture design ethics and principles.
 These can include anything from just a maintenance plan for your vege garden to a full blown revamp of your energy, waste, water, food and transport systems.
 Enquire here!

-I occasionally teach workshops out of a suburban house and garden in Newtown, where I live with my partner, baby and two cats.
-Since we moved in, august 2012, I’ve turned as much as possible of the unproductive lawn into edibles and currently grow about 50 different varieties of edibles – trees, bushes, perennial and annual vegetables.
-My lifestyle is probably not very different from any other suburban new mama’s and my solutions are applicable in most Wellington backyards and kitchens.
+I have taught permaculture inspired workshops out of the suburban house and garden in Newtown, where I live with my partner, daughter and two cats.
+Since we moved in, August 2012, I’ve turned as much as possible of the unproductive lawn into edibles and currently grow about 50 different varieties of edibles – trees, bushes, perennial and annual vegetables.
+My lifestyle is probably not very different from any other suburban mama’s and my solutions are applicable in most Wellington backyards.